-The Adobe Falls Faculty/Staff Housing parcel contains three soil types (Bowman 1973), including the Friant rocky fine sandy loam on 9 to 30 percent slopes (FxE), the Olivenhain cobbly loam on 9 to 30 percent slopes, and riverwash (Rm).
-The Friant rocky fine sandy loam is the dominant soil on the east portion of the Adobe Falls Faculty/Staff Housing site and is characterized as a very shallow, well-drained fine sandy loam that has formed from weathered metasedimentary rock (rocks derived from sedimentary rocks that have been changed chemically, mineralogically, or structurally as a result of pressure, temperature, or shearing stress).
+The Adobe Falls Faculty/Staff Housing parcel contains three soil types (Bowman, 1973) including the Friant rocky fine sandy loam on 9 to 30 percent slopes (FxE), the Olivenhain cobbly loam on 9 to 30 percent slopes, and riverwash (Rm).
+The Friant rocky fine sandy loam is the dominant soil on the east portion of the Adobe Falls Faculty/Staff Housing Site, and is characterized as a very shallow, well-drained fine sandy loam that has formed from weathered metasedimentary rock (rocks derived from sedimentary rocks that have been changed chemically, mineralogically or structurally as a result of pressure, temperature or shearing stress).
 Runoff is rapid and erosion potential moderate to high in this shallow soil type.
-As much as 10 percent of the area mapped as Friant rocky fine sandy loam type may be dominated by large, erratic rock outcrops.
-The Olivenhain cobbly loam is the dominant soil in the western portion of the Adobe Falls Faculty/Staff Housing site and is characterized as a well-drained, deep cobbly loam common on dissected marine terraces that have formed in old gravelly and cobbly alluvium.
+As much as 10 percent of the area mapped as Friant rocky fine sandy loam type is dominated by large, erratic rock outcrops.
+The Olivenhain cobbly loam is the dominant soil in the western portion of the Adobe Falls Faculty/Staff Housing Site, and is characterized as a well-drained, deep cobbly loam common on dissected marine terraces that has formed in old gravelly and cobbly alluvium.
 The soil has developed a very cobbly, clay subsoil and is a moderate to high erosion hazard.
 The Olivenhain cobbly loam is classified as an Alfisol clay soil type capable of supporting sensitive plant taxa in San Diego County.
 Riverwash is a soil type that occurs in intermittent and some perennial stream channels.
-This soil type dominates the drainage of Alvarado Creek throughout and adjacent to the Adobe Falls Faculty/Staff Housing site and is characterized as an excessively drained and rapidly permeable material typically composed of sandy, gravelly, or cobbly alluvium.
+The soil type dominates the drainage of Alvarado Creek throughout and adjacent to the Adobe Falls Faculty/Staff Housing Site, and is characterized as an excessively-drained and rapidly permeable material typically composed of sandy, gravelly, or cobbly alluvium.

-4.1.2 Botany-Plant Communities and Floral Diversity
+3.3.4.1.2 Botany - Plant Communities and Floral Diversity

-Based on plant species composition and general physiognomy, there are 17 vegetation communities or land covers present on site.
-Wetland communities include disturbed and restored sycamore/cottonwood riparian woodland, disturbed wetland, southern willow scrub, mulefat scrub, valley freshwater marsh, cismontane alkali marsh, and imtermiitent/ephemeral unvegetated stream channel.
-Upland communities and land covers include baccharis scrub, coastal sage scrub, disturbed coastal sage scrub, southern mixed chaparral, valley needlegrass grassland, non-native annual grassland, eucalyptus woodland, ornamental vegetation, and disturbed habitat.
-These vegetation communities and land covers are described in detail below, their acreages are presented in Table 1, and their spatial distributions are presented on the Biological Resources Map (Figure 4).
+Based on plant species composition and general physiognomy, there are seventeen vegetation communities or land covers present onsite.
+Wetland communities include disturbed and restored sycamore/cottonwood riparian woodland, disturbed wetland, southern willow scrub, mulefat scrub, valley freshwater marsh, cismontane alkali marsh, and intermittent/ephemeral unvegetated stream channel.
+Upland communities and land covers include baccharis scrub, coastal sage scrub, disturbed coastal sage scrub, Adolphia californica coastal sage scrub, southern mixed chaparral, Rhus integrifolia chaparral, valley needlegrass grassland, non-native annual grassland, eucalyptus woodland, ornamental vegetation, disturbed habitat, and developed land.
+These vegetative communities and land covers are described in detail below, their acreages are presented in Table 3.3-1, Vegetative Community Types Present On The Adobe Falls Faculty/Staff Housing Site, and their spatial distributions are presented on Figure 3.3-2, Adobe Falls Faculty/Staff Housing Vegetation Map with Proposed Impact Areas.

-TABLE 1Vegetation Community Types Present on the Adobe Falls Faculty/Staff Housing Site
+Table 3.3-1 Vegetative Community Types Present On The Adobe Falls Faculty/Staff Housing Site